-Scraping Instagram for hashtags
+Scraping Instagram for Hashtags

+On Instagram, I have an account where I share pictures and videos related to my yoga practice.
+Lately, I have been thinking about how to acquire more followers.
 I was interested in knowing what hashtags my favorite Instagram yoga teachers use.
-Typically, on any given day there is a trend going on in the yoga Instagram community.
-Some days you may find yogis posting headstands and other days handstands or balancing poses.
-Normally I would visit my favorite yogis' pages to see the trending yoga pose of the day and collect their hashtags from their most recent post.
-In turn, I would use these hashtags on my own posts in hopes of getting more views and likes.
+Typically, on any given day, there is a trend going on in the yoga Instagram community.
+For example, some days, you may find yogis posting headstands and other days handstands or balancing poses.
+Usually, I would visit my favorite yogis' pages to see the trending yoga pose of the day/week and collect their hashtags from their most recent posts.
+In turn, I would use these hashtags on my posts in the hopes of getting more views and likes.
 Then I thought to myself, why not automate it?

-First I had to automate signing into my account (you cannot see posts without having an ig handle).
+First, I had to automate signing in to my account (you cannot see posts without having an Ig handle).
 Then I found my way to the yogis' page by using the Xpath of the search field and created ActionChain to type and click on the yogi handle I wanted.
-Afterwards, using an Xpath and another ActionChain, I was able to click on the most recent post.
+Afterward, utilizing an Xpath and another ActionChain, I clicked on the most recent post.
 However, when I reached the desired page, the hashtags were not readily available to get scraped.
 They were not visible on the page.
-The reason being is that many teachers comment-in the hashtags on their own post under the caption as opposed having the hashtags being a part of it.
-They do this because they want to people to focus on their solely on the content in their caption.
+The reason is that many teachers place the hashtags in the comments for a post instead of in the caption.
+They do this because they want people to focus solely on the content in their caption.
 As a result, their hashtag comments "disappear" once followers start commenting on the post as well.
 Consequently, the only way to see the hashtag comment is to load all the comments for that given post.

 My program runs only if the yogis' hashtag comment is the first comment on a given post.
 If not, I would have to change the Xpath according to the index of the comment I am searching for.
 The algorithm can also be used to scrape captions as well.
-However, if emojis are used in the caption an error will come up.
+However, if emojis are used in the caption an error will appear.